LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Methodology

-where DBC \emph{patchifies} the VAE latent and projects patches into a 2D-positioned sequence before two stacked transformer blocks; \emph{weights are not shared across branches}, as the LQ stream emphasizes detail-preserving, noise-tolerant cues while the LRP stream favors structure-first, artifact-suppressed representations.
+where a simple 8-layer 3x3 convolutional encoder (Conv Enc) maps the input image to the VAE latent space, then \emph{patchifies} the latent and projects patches into a 2D-positioned sequence before two stacked transformer blocks; \emph{weights are not shared across branches}, as the LQ stream emphasizes detail-preserving, noise-tolerant cues while the LRP stream favors structure-first, artifact-suppressed representations.
 Using separate parameters avoids competing gradients and preserves branch complementarity, while the conditioner remains minimal (two blocks per branch, constant overhead w.r.t.\ layer depth and far smaller than ControlNet-style duplication of a large DiT).
 Intuitively, \(\phi_{\text{LQ}}\) carries detail-preserving yet noisy cues, whereas \(\phi_{\text{LRP}}\) provides artifact-robust structure; the subsequent \emph{timestep- and layer-adaptive condition modulation} (Sec.~\ref{sec:tlcm}) consumes these two complementary signals for coarse-to-fine, context-aware guidance without increasing the conditioner’s footprint.